bleepr/bleepr.github.io/scott.markdown

 ---
 layout: page
-title: "Craig"
+title: "SCott"
-description: "This is what I do."
+description: "I am god"
 header-img: "img/about-bg.jpg"
 ---
-## Stuff
+## Firmware
-Lots of interesting stuff about wot I did.
+The hardest part, and the most underappreciated.
+I am the most valuable member of the team.